Modification Date: 2017-07-14 12:32:47

 I am comparing 6 well known cone 6 fluid melt base glazes and have found some surprising things.
 The top row are 10 gram balls of each melted down onto a tile to demonstrate melt fluidity and bubble populations.
 Second, third, fourth rows show them on porcelain, buff, brown stonewares.
 The first column is a typical cone 6 boron-fluxed clear.
 The others add strontium, lithium and zinc or super-size the boron.
 They have more glassy smooth surfaces, less bubbles and would should give brilliant colors and reactive visual effects.
 The cost?
 They settle, crack, dust, gel, run during firing, craze or risk leaching.
 In the end I will pick one or two, fix the issues and provide instructions.

 On dark burning medium temperature stoneware bodies, clear glazes often do not look good.
 These bodies contain more raw clays that contain larger particles that generate gases on decomposition during firing.
 These often cloud up typical clear glazes with micro bubbles, marring their appearance.
-There is a solution.
+There are solutions.
 Although more fluid-melt clear glazes have risks (e.g. running, blistering) they do clear bubbles better.
 If applied thinly (so they do not run during firing) they can work very well in this circumstance.
 Of course they do darken the body color (this body, Plainsman M390, fires red without glaze).
-This outside glaze is G3806C fluid clear.
+This outside glaze is G3806C.

 This is the winner of a five-way cone 6 copper blue glaze comparison that started with my dissatisfaction with Panama blue.
-The porcelain body (of this mug) is the new Plainsman P300.
 When I compared these glazes I did not just eyeball them on a tile.
-I compared the bases first (without the copper and tin) using flow testing, slurry performance comparisons, ball melt tests to compare bubbles and color where very thick.
+I compared the melt flow, thermal expansion and slurry performance of the bases (without the copper and tin).
+Ball-melt tests also compared bubble and color development for very thick sections.
 Then I tried more copper and did more flow tests.
 I also did leaching tests.
 Where needed I adjusted recipes to increase clay content (while maintaining chemistry) so the slurries would work better.
 Without my account at insight-live.com to keep all of this organized it would have been so much more difficult, actually, I probably would not even have bothered with the project.
 The recipe is G3806C.

 The first glaze is a control, a standard non-fluid clear with copper.
 The other three are the short-listed ones in my project to find a good copper blue recipe starting recipe and fix its problems (which they all have).
 The flow testers at the back and the melt-down-balls in front of them contain 1% copper carbonate.
 The glazed samples in the front row have 2% copper carbonate.
 L3806B, an improvement on the Panama Blue recipe, has the best color and the best compromise of flow and bubble clearing ability.